TownyAdvanced/TownyCombat/README.md

     - :student: Provides everyone with new combat skills to learn.
     - :rainbow: Makes battles/wars more inclusive of new/casual/builder/trader/roleplaying  players.
   - :spiral_notepad: Details:
-    - :shield: **Attack Damage Resistance**
-      - Players: +30%
-      - Horses: +60%
     - :arrow_right: **Global Speed Increases**
       - Players: +12%
       - Horses +12%
-    - :horse_racing: **Cavalry Charges**
-      - Players on horseback get a Charge Bonus of Strength 2.
-      - When a player mounts a horse, or hits an enemy, the Charge Bonus goes into a 12 second cooldown.
     - :left_luggage: **Encumbrance**
       - Stuff is harder to carry because of weight: (*a standard RPG feature*)
       - Horses are strong, so the encumbrance of player-riders only affects them at rate of 50%.